pshashank083/Fictional-Character-Translator/README.md

 # Fictional-Character-Translator
 Live Link : https://fictional--translator.web.app/index.html

-There are many fans of different fictional characters shown in movies like YODA, MINNIONS, GROOT, etc.
+There are many fans of different fictional characters shown in movies like YODA, MINNIONS, GROOT,HODOR etc.

 Through this project you can see and learn how your favourite characters would speak the same sentence as you but in their language.